 Superstitious fiddlers believe you're not supposed to fiddle after midnight.
 Fiddler Old Pete Hammons of West Virginia had to burn his fiddle one night after it kept playing "Devil in the Woodpile" after he went to bed.
 You see Pete played for a dance well past midnight, and that was his mistake.
 It's reported he never played fiddle again after this episode.

 We hope you enjoy the way we express Old-time music.
-Please visit our Music and Merchandise
+Please visit our Music and Merchandisepage to listen to samples of the music.
+Enjoy.

 For bookings, rates, and additional information please contact us at: